oliviaweiner/cs224n-project/README.md

 baseline.
 In fact, the baseline only improves in the case where we use character embeddings with the standard BiDirectional Attention Flow (BiDAF) layer and single-pass decoder.

+Please refer to "Project Report" file for more information.